Erich Muenter: Murder of wife

-German saboteur
+German saboteur and life as "Frank Holt"

+Muenter went underground and assumed the name "Frank Holt", working at a gold mining company in El Oro, Mexico.
+He then moved to Texas where he graduated from Texas A&M University in 1909 and married a new wife, Leona Sensabaugh, on May 27, 1910 in Amarillo.
+He got teaching posts at a variety of colleges, including at the University of Oklahoma from 1909 to 1910, Vanderbilt University from 1910 to 1911, and Emory and Henry College in Virginia from 1911 to 1913.
+He almost always taught German, although at Vanderbilt he taught French.
+He began teaching as an instructor of German at Cornell University in 1913 and earned a PhD there in September 1914.

-Muenter went underground in Mexico for a period, then emerged in Texas under a new identity and married a new wife.
-He got jobs in colleges, working his way up to the Ivy League as professor of German "Frank Holt" at Cornell University.
-In 1915, Muenter was inspired by the book The War and America by Hugo Münsterberg, another German sympathizer.
+That same year, Muenter was inspired by the book The War and America by Hugo Münsterberg, another German sympathizer, who had been on the faculty at Harvard along with Muenter.
 He became involved with the German spy group Abteilung IIIb, which planted time bombs on vessels carrying arms for the Allies from US ports.

 German intelligence was later alleged to have supported his attacks, but Muenter maintained he was just an angry peace activist acting on his own.
 Muenter clearly had connections to the German network and taunted authorities with veiled statements about Abteilung IIIB's ship sabotage efforts.

 1915 United States Capitol bomb attack

-On July 2, 1915, Muenter hid a package containing three sticks of dynamite with a timing mechanism set for nearly midnight under a telephone switchboard in the Senate reception room in the United States Capitol, Washington, D.C.
+Muenter began a campaign against the United States and finance capital on July 2, 1915, by hiding a package containing three sticks of dynamite with a timing mechanism set for nearly midnight under a telephone switchboard in the Senate reception room in the United States Capitol, Washington, D.C.
 His original target had been the Senate chamber, which he found locked.
-The bomb exploded at approximately 11:40 PM, resulting in no casualties.
+The bomb exploded at approximately 11:40 pm, resulting in no casualties.
 Muenter wrote a letter to The Washington Star under a pseudonym R. Pearce, explaining his actions, which were published after the bombing.
 He said he hoped the explosion would "make enough noise to be heard above the voices that clamor for war.
 This explosion is an exclamation point in my appeal for peace."